 There are 8 species of turtles in Ontario.
-In the Land Between bioregion across central Ontario, we have 7 of the 8 species...all species are listed federally as species at risk, which means that their populations are declining rapidly.
+In the Land Between bioregion across central Ontario, we have 7 of the 8 species...and all species are listed federally as species at risk, which means that their populations are declining rapidly.

 The Land Between bioregion is home to more than 1/3 of Ontario's entire turtle population.
 See our turtle country page for maps

 Turtles love to eat dead and decaying things that are found at the bottom of ponds, lakes and wetlands- they help keep the water clean.

 Snapping Turtles are very comfortable in water and typically only snap on land as they don't have an under-shell (pastron) so they cannot hide in their shells like other turtles.
 In water only 4 accounts have been recorded of them snapping, 3 when they have been kicked, and the 4th was because the turtle had been continually fed by humans and began to unnaturally associate humans with food.

 Snapping turtles are the best scavengers, are fast swimmers, and are surprisingly gentle and curious when in the water.

 Turtles are reptiles and ectothermic so their body temperature is the same as the environment that they are in.

 Turtles are remarkable as the only creature with an exterior shell that is bone and part of their spine.

 Turtles, like other reptiles (snakes) are often found basking on roads and rocks and logs when the temperature reaches approx. 21 degrees C in the early morning.